 Going behind the scenes and getting to know what makes a cuisine special is what we aim to expose with Authentic Food Quest.

 Cambodian food was a bit of mystery at the beginning.
-After spending exploring the local flavors in Phnom Penh and Siem Reap, we discovered a country with unique flavors and a distinctive food culture.
+After spending exploring the local flavors in Phnom Penh and Siem Reap, we discovered a country with unique flavors and distinctive food culture.

-In addition, Cuisine Wat Damnak, in Siem Reap is the first Cambodian restaurant to be listed in the prestigious Asia’s 50 Best Restaurants in 2016.
+In addition, Cuisine Wat Damnak, in Siem Reap was the first Cambodian restaurant to be listed on the prestigious Asia’s 50 Best Restaurants in 2016.

 In this article, we interview Joannès Rivière, the chef behind Cuisine Wat Damnak.
 He shares his thoughts on what makes Cambodian food rich and unique.
 The interview ends with his personal list of local and authentic dishes not to miss on your visit to Cambodia.

 Let’s go behind the scenes on a culinary journey through Cambodia with chef Joannès Rivière!

 My father and his brother lived in Cambodia in the early 1970s so I grew up hearing about Cambodia.
 Not really about the food, but more about the unique and strange atmosphere at this time.

 The people, the culture, and the war were recurring topics that fascinated me growing up.